 Relatively common, most recent mint of the Strachan sets.
 Coins can occasionally be found in near uncirculated condition.

-Barter tokens first issued post 1900 - used as currency across Nomansland and southern Natal until 1932 despite the inclusion of "In Goods"
+Barter tokens issued in the 1920s - and despite the inclusion of "In Goods" they were used as currency across Nomansland and southern Natal until 1932.

 Brass,obverse and reverse the same, plain edge, raised rim in pearled border pierced at 12 o'clock.
 Inscription in three straight lines, "S & Co", the value, 3d, 6d, 1/- or 2/- and "In Goods".
+(NOTE: There are varieties of the 6d without a rim and 888 coins counted with pearls missing between 3pm and 5pm.)
 Current prices of these tokens at this link.

 Denomination Diam